-Why would this first level of the SPC not apply to the agri-food industry, which has thousands or even millions of process data in its factories?
+Why shouldn't this first level of SPC be applied to the food industry, which has thousands or even millions of process data records in its plants?

-The MES Qubes software collects a lot of production and measurement data, whether through operator inputs but especially through automatic collection on automatons or IoTs (factory-connected objects).
-This data is of course stored in the Qubes database for traceability purposes but can also be directed to so-called control cards, i.e. a special data storage structure that will retain value but also its time stamp.
-It is not conceivable to put all the data under SPC control but the most critical, those that will be studied by method engineers and operational managers.
+Qubes MES software collects a wide range of production and measurement data, both via operator input and, above all, through automatic collection from PLCs or IoTs (factory connected objects).
+This data is of course stored in the Qubes database for traceability purposes, but can also be directed to what are known as control cards, i.e. a special data storage structure that retains not only the value but also its time-stamp.
+It is not feasible to put all data under SPC control, but only the most critical data, that which will be studied by methods engineers and operational managers.

-What about the choice between an ESM module or specialized SPC software?
+What about choosing between an MES module or specialized SPC software?

-For afirst level of statistical tracking, the SPC module of the ESM software is more than enough and this is the case in the Qubes software suite.
-Our agri-food customers find all of their functional needs.
-For a very advanced analysis it is certain that specialized SPC software will be more appropriate, it will provide the additional information that the experts of the SPC are entitled to expect.
-The advantage of an SPC module built into the ESM is of course the lack of interfaces to be realized between software.
-It is also worth considering the contextualization of the data: the ESM software will be able to link the data of the control card to other information in its database such as the lot number, the equipment that helped to shape the product, the team leader present that day...
+For a 1er At the statistical monitoring level, the SPC module of the MES software is more than sufficient, and this is the case with the Qubes software suite.
+Our agri-food customers can find all their functional requirements.
+For highly advanced analysis, however, specialized SPC software will be more appropriate, providing the additional information that SPC experts are entitled to expect.
+The advantage of an SPC module integrated into the MES is, of course, the absence of interfaces between the software.
+It is also important to consider the contextualization of data: the MES software will be able to link the data on the control chart to other information in its database, such as the batch number, the equipment used to manufacture the product, the team leader present that day...

-The benefits of a real-time PCS over an analytical SPC
+The advantages of real-time SPC over analytical SPC

-Through all the measurements, you are able to act and correct the process parameters in real time before the quality of the product is affected.
-The non-quality is then anticipated, not suffered after the fact.
+Using all the measurements reported, you can act and correct process parameters in real time, before product quality is affected.
+Non-quality is thus anticipated, rather than suffered after the fact.

-You offer your operators the means to better visualize the expected product quality and to know better when to act.
-The responsibility and autonomy of operators can thus be improved while stabilizing the quality of the product as best as possible.
+You offer your operators the means to better visualize the expected product quality and to better know when to act.
+In this way, the responsibility and autonomy of operators can be enhanced, while product quality is optimally stabilized.